simonnickel/snap-settings-service/README.md

 > This package is part of the [SNAP](https://github.com/simonnickel/snap-abstract) suite.

+// TODO: xc16 warnings - Capture of 'self' with non-sendable type 'SettingsService' in a `@Sendable` closure; this is an error in the Swift 6 language mode

 # SnapSettingsService

 A single interface to handle different types of settings.
 It stores a `Codable` type for a `String` key, either locally (UserDefaults), synced (NSUbiquitousKeyValueStore) or in a custom store.